alkem-io/alkemio/docs/conceptual-design.md

 * Pilot: delivering a working solution (as defined by the scoping Project scope)

 ### Continuity
+Each Challange, as well as sub levels such as Opportunity, have a lifecycle.
+They are identified, are evolved via various activities and hopefully ultimately the desired outcomes are realised.
+Of course the Challenge could also be abandoned - but that should be an explicit choice.

+However all too often Challenges tend to simply fizzle to a halt: there is a lot of initial energy and enthusiasm, leading up to hackathons or similar events - but then further progress is very hard to realize.

-And critical to actually achieving the desired outcomes is that there can be _*Continuity*_ over the full lifecycle of the Challenge.
+The goal should be to ensure that the Challenge progress can continue and be tracked over the full lifecycle - which is captured under the term _*Continuity*_.

 <p>
 <img src="images/challenge-continuity.png" alt="Challenge Continuity" width="400" />
 </p>

-An all too common pitfall with Challenges is that a lot of initial energy and enthusiasm, leading up to hackathons or similar events, results ultimately in the desired outcomes not being achieved.

 By managing a representation of the Challenge that is shared by the community of the Challenge, it is easier to keep the continuity as the Challenge progresses.

 # **Ecoverse: Challenge Hosting**
 _Ecoverse_ is a contraction of the words "ecosystem" and "universe".
-It is where Challenges are hosted, providing a shared base context and community as well as facilitating the collaboration within and between hosted Challenges..
+It is where Challenges are hosted, providing a shared base context and community as well as facilitating the collaboration within and between hosted Challenges.

 The expectation is the the community for the Ecoverse is curated, and provides the hosted Challenges with the right "ingredients"- especially in the early formation stages.